Siddharthg97/NER_Relationship_extraction/README.md

 https://github.com/NielsRogge/Transformers-Tutorials/blob/master/BERT/Custom_Named_Entity_Recognition_with_BERT.ipynb
 3)

+**Important Note** <br />
+If data size is larger than token limit then chunking of data needs to be done for extraction of entities.

 Tokens --> POS tags --> Chunking --> Named Entity Detection and Recognition --> Relation Extraction --> Understanding and Evaluating Relationships